NarwhalKid/school/README.md

  - open your brave extensions [(brave://extensions/)](brave://extensions/)
  - activate developer mode on the top right
  - extract the xcloud keyboard extension zip
- - click `load unpacked` on the top left of the brave extensions page
+ - click "load unpacked" on the top left of the brave extensions page
  - select the xcloud keyboard extension folder
  - enable psiphon (set the servers to united states for the best results)
  - [open fortnite on xcloud](https://www.xbox.com/en-US/play/games/fortnite/BT5P2X999VH2)